Budget Information

 What is Fund Balance?

 A contingency budget holds the tax levy increase at 0%, regardless of inflation, contractual obligations, and other cost increases incurred by the District.
 However, all state mandated programs, including those not funded by state aid, would need to be retained.
 A contingency budget also prevents spending on new equipment, except when concerning safety, and limits public use of District facilities.
-These regulations mean that the Board would need to cut $406,701 from the current budget proposal.
-Cuts could potentially include program reductions in instructional and non-instructional areas, reductions in interscholastic sports programs, the elimination of all equipment purchases that are unrelated to safety, and reductions in BOCES services.
+These regulations mean that the Board would need to cut an additional $234,772 from the current budget proposal.
+Cuts could potentially include program reductions in instructional and non-instructional areas, reductions in extracurricular programs and interscholastic sports programs, the elimination of all equipment purchases that are unrelated to safety, and reductions in BOCES services.

 Voter Qualifications